 Back to the top of the page.

 Registration of "Oyster" July 1926

 Dowling and Hess report that they have seen Rolex Oysters bearing the Glasgow Assay Office import hallmarks and the date stamp “d” for 1926/27, and an image of one such case is shown here thanks to Ben.
-The Glasgow year date letter was changed on July 1 every year when new wardens were elected, so Oysters carrying the Glasgow date letter ”d” were marked at the assay office between 1 July 1926 and 30 June 1927.
+The Glasgow year date letter was changed on 1 July every year when new wardens were elected, so Oysters carrying the Glasgow date letter “d” were hallmarked at the Glasgow assay office between 1 July 1926 and 30 June 1927.

 As soon as the designs of the case and the improved screw down crown with clutch had been created, Wilsdorf would have wanted to get watches onto the market.
 The applications for the patents would have been submitted as soon as the designs were finalised.
-Inventors cannot reveal their inventions to the public before a patent application is submitted, this would allow someone to claim that the invention was not "original".
-However, as soon as an application is received at the patent office, its date and time of submission registered.
-When, and if, a patent is granted, that date becomes the "priority date" from which the period of protection of the invention runs.
-At the time in Switzerland that protection lasted for fifteen years, so it was in an inventor's interest to get products made and sold as soon as the application was in, rather than allow a year or so to elapse before the patent was granted.
+Inventors cannot reveal their inventions to the public before a patent application is submitted, because this would allow someone to claim that the invention was not original.
+However, as soon as an application is received at the patent office, its date and time of submission is registered.
+When, and if, a patent is granted, that date becomes the “priority date” from which the period of protection of the invention runs.
+At the time in Switzerland that protection lasted for only fifteen years, so it was in an inventor's interest to get products into production and sold as soon as the application was in, rather than allow a whole year or more to elapse before the patent was granted.

 The section reproduced above about the early history of the Rolex Oyster is from my page about Rolex.
 There is a lot more about Rolex and about the Rolex Oyster on that page.

 If you have any comments or questions, please don't hesitate to get in touch via my Contact Me page.